-L-Carnitine and the related compound Acetyl-L-Carnitine (ALCAR) are mitochondrial health and bioenergetic compounds, able to alleviate the effects of aging and disease on mitochondria and increase the potential of the mitochondria to burn fat.
+L-Carnitine and the related compound Acetyl-L-Carnitine (ALCAR) are compounds able to alleviate the effects of aging and disease on mitochondria, while increasing the mitochondria’s potential to burn fat.

-ALCAR has been shown to be very effective in alleviating what can be seen as the side-effects of aging, like neurological decline and chronic fatigue.
-It is also a very safe method of improving insulin sensitivity and blood vessel health for individuals with weakened or delicate cardiac health.
-ALCAR also exerts beneficial effects on neurons, repairing the damage induced by some states, such as diabetes (diabetic neuropathy).
+ALCAR has been shown to be very effective at alleviating the side effects of aging, like neurological decline and chronic fatigue.
+ALCAR supplementation is also a very safe method of improving insulin sensitivity and blood vessel health, particularly for people with delicate or weakened cardiac health.
+ALCAR can also protect neurons and repair certain damage, such as that caused by diabetes and diabetic neuropathy.

 Follow this Page for updates

 Acetyl-L-Carnitine, ALCAR, Acetylcarnitine, L-Carnitine, L-Carnitine-L-Tartrate, LCLT, Glycine Propionyl-L-Carnitine, GPLC, Levocarnitine, Levacecarnine, L-3-hydroxytrimethylamminobutanoate

 Carnosine (the product of Beta-Alanine)

 The standard dose for L-carnitine is between 500-2,000mg.